yochaigal/cairn/adventures/conversions/the-frozen-ascent.md

 3 HP, 6 STR, 12 DEX, 4 WIL, pinch (d6)

-* On Critical Damage the crab stays attached to target.
+* On **Critical Damage** the crab stays attached to target.
 Pinch deals double damage while attached.

 ### Frozen Husk

 1 Armor, 13 HP, 13 STR, 12 DEX, 11 WIL, cold touch (d8)

 * Immune to cold.
-* On critical damage roll on the cold saves table.
+* On **Critical Damage** the target must roll on the cold saves table.

 ### Frost Orb

 18 HP, 16 STR, 8 DEX, 13 WIL, ice shards (d12, *blast*), *detachment*

 * Immune to cold.
-* Freeze: Targets nearby must make a cold save.
+* **Freeze**: Targets nearby must make a cold save.
 On a failure they are frozen for one turn.

 ### The Frozen King